nostrband/nostrlogin.org/README.md

 But what Nostr event should your app sign?
 What are those `kind`, `tags` and `content` fields for?

 Well, ideally you would design your app's data model around Nostr events.
 Nostr events have `kind`, which is a number you would use to indicate the data type.
 You would store the data that users produce in a form of signed Nostr events, which would make it all tamper-proof.
-You could event store all that data on the Nostr relays...
+You could even store all that data on the Nostr relays...

 That would be an actual *Nostr app*.
 You'd need to learn [how the Nostr protocol works](https://github.com/nostr-protocol/nips/blob/master/01.md), and learn to structure your data as Nostr events by studying [existing event kinds](https://github.com/nostr-protocol/nips/tree/master#event-kinds).